chadmed/asahi-gentoosupport/README.md

 ## Quickstart guide
 1. Use the Asahi Installer to install the Asahi Linux Minimal environment
+2. Download the latest Gentoo arm64 minimal installation CD image
+3. Clone this repo
+4. Copy the Gentoo CD image to this repo and rename it `install.iso`
-2. Clone this repo and create a bootstrap initramfs by running `genstrap.sh`
+5. Create a bootstrap initramfs by running `genstrap.sh`
-3. Reboot the machine.
+6. Reboot the machine.
 The Gentoo install environment will automatically load
-4. Format the Asahi Linux root partition as you see fit (**SEE THE NOTES**)
+7. Format the Asahi Linux root partition as you see fit (**SEE THE NOTES**)
-5. Follow the Handbook up to and including chrooting into the new filesystem
+8. Follow the Handbook up to and including chrooting into the new filesystem
-6. Mount the EFI System Partition created by Asahi to `/boot/efi`
+9. Mount the EFI System Partition created by Asahi to `/boot/efi`
-7. Clone this repo somewhere on the filesystem and run `install.sh`
+10. Clone this repo somewhere on the filesystem and run `install.sh`
-8. Reboot into your fresh new Gentoo install.
+11. Reboot into your fresh new Gentoo install.

 ## Important notes
 It is absolutely imperative that you **DO NOT** alter **any** other partition